This page details one or more prototype versions of Normality.

 The playable demo also includes a short promotional video, extolling the game's design, "True-3D" engine, and use of motion-capture technology.

 The demo does not use the same music the final game does for Kent's apartment.
 Instead, it uses a track that was eventually used for the rebels' dumpster hideout.

 There are a couple of music tracks which do not seem to be used in the demo version, and do not appear in the final game's files at all:

-Even though the demo only covers Kent's apartment, the data includes messages/dialog from the entire game.
+Even though the demo only covers Kent's apartment, the data includes messages and dialogue for the entire game.

 The voice lines in the demo are identical to those of the final game, although only a part of the voice lines are included—the demo contains 1:30:18 worth of dialogue, most of it not audible in-game, while the retail version has 3:45:02 of it.
 Both voice files are stored as 8-bit, monaural 11025 khz raw PCM data.